-StronCo missed out on selecting the manufacturer and operator (M&O) for one of the project's key elements, even though they had worked with the company a decade or so previously, because BranCo had already secured this alliance.
-However, in discussion with both bidders it was agreed that in retrospect StronCo had selected the better M&O alliance partner by default.
+StronCo missed out on selecting what was ex ante the obvious manufacturer and operator (M&O) for one of the project's key elements, even though they had worked with the company a decade or so previously.
+This was due to BranCo having already secured this alliance.
+However, in discussion with both bidders it was agreed that in retrospect StronCo had selected the better M&O alliance partner.
 In terms of the design team, BranCo had selected consultants characterized by strong service, whereas StronCo had selected a balanced team of strong service and strong idea, particularly for engineering (cf. Coxe et al, 1987).
 StronCo had taken a similar approach to the selection of the steelwork subcontractor which, as noted earlier, they felt was as critical to the project's success as the M&O contractor.